-“The decision not to appeal may have been based on fears that the appeal finding would be upheld, since most appellate judges in the 11th Circuit were appointed by Republicans,” he said.
+“The decision not to appeal may have been based on fears that the appeal finding would be upheld, since most appellate judges in the 11th Circuit were Republican-appointed,” he said.

 Officials in the Biden administration could also wait for the plan to be implemented before intervening, said Catherine McKee, a senior attorney with the National Health Law Program, a nonprofit advocacy program.
-Federal health agencies “might let the state go ahead and monitor and take action in the future,” she said.
+Federal health officials “could let the state go ahead and monitor and take action in the future,” she said.

-“Despite efforts by the left to reclaim good politics for partisan politics, the judiciary this week … ruled that the Biden administrator erred in striking down our innovative health care waiver that would serve Georgians better than a unified extension of Medicaid,” the tweets said.
+Previously, Kemp celebrated the August verdict of the Federal Court of Justice in a series of tweets: “Despite efforts by the left to reclaim good politics for partisan politics, the judiciary this week … ruled that the Biden administrator erred in striking down our innovative health care waiver that better serves Georgians would be considered a unified extension of Medicaid.”

 The Georgia Department of Community Health, which oversees the state’s Medicaid program, declined an interview to answer questions about the work requirement plan.